• What is a Vignere Cipher?

 • Communicating Collectables

 Now that we are able to track our number of collectables picked up we need to visually notify the player how many they have collected in a Heads Up Display (HUD).
+A HUD is the information we see on the screen about our characters condition, such as health, money, or where they are on a minimap.

 In the Content Drawer, Go to Add > User Interface > Widget Blueprint.
 Name it “WBP_HUD” and double click to enter the Widget Blueprint.